 With its great focus on research and innovation in health technology, Karolinska University Hospital in Stockholm, Sweden is one of the leading hospitals in both the Nordic region and Europe.
 In collaboration with Systematic, Karolinska University Hospital has now developed Columna VitalShare in order to gather, store and display clinical measurements of patients’ health data, such as heart rate, blood pressure, saturation, and body temperature.

 The key functions of the Columna VitalShare solution are to collect, store and display data from a wide range of medical devices.
-With the main focus being the value of data, it is possible to optimise patient safety by collecting patients’ measured results.
+By focusing on the value of data, it is possible to optimise patient safety by collecting patients’ measured results.
 This happens, for example, when a department admitting a patient can search for data from the department where the patient was previously examined or treated.

-Using the Columna VitalShare solution, hospital staff can easily get a visual overview of a patient’s clinical data, collected automatically during their stay at the hospital, rather than simply having individual “snapshot” data in separate measurements.
+Using the Columna VitalShare solution, hospital staff can easily get a visual overview of a patient’s clinical data, collected automatically during their stay at the hospital.
+The Columna system is a new and improved solution for the clinicals, who will receive an overview of the progresses rather than simply having individual “snapshot” data in separate and manual measurements.